otaviojava/jcassandra-book/09-java-jakarta.md

 ### Conclusion

 With a new home and in an even more vibrant way, the Eclipse JNoSQL project was born under a new direction by Jakarta EE with the Eclipse Foundation.
 Jakarta NoSQL aims to facilitate the integration between Java and NoSQL with the strategy of dividing the communication and mapping layer.
 It currently supports more than thirty databases.
-Many improvements are expected, however, the great benefit of the platform is that it is totally community oriented.
+Many improvements are expected, however, the great benefit of the platform is that it is totally community-oriented.
 You can get out of your chair and help Jakarta EE yourself right now.